FThompson/FormPersistence.js/README.md

 Register a form for persistence.
 Values are saved to local or session storage on page refresh and optionally on form submission.
 Default behavior is to use local storage and clear storage upon form submission.
 Calling this function loads saved data into the form.

 Optionally pass a dictionary of special form value handling functions like `name: fn(form, value)` which will be applied (in the order provided) instead of basic value insertion.
-Useful if your form has complex data elements that require special handling.
+The `valueFunctions` parameter is useful if your form has complex data elements that require special handling.

 ```javascript
 FormPersistence.save(form[, useSessionStorage])
 ```

 Save a form to local or session storage (default local storage).
-Useful for saving forms at regular intervals to avoid losing progress, for example.
+This function can be useful for saving forms at regular intervals to avoid losing progress, for example.

 ```javascript
 FormPersistence.load(form[, useSessionStorage[, valueFunctions]])